nodecosmos/nodecosmos_server/README.md

 ### Note:

-Looks like tokio has [excessive stack usage in debug builds](https://github.com/tokio-rs/tokio/issues/2055).
+Looks like tokio spawn comes with [excessive stack usage in debug builds](https://github.com/tokio-rs/tokio/issues/2055).
 In order to avoid stack overflow, we need to increase the stack size.
 This can be done by setting `RUST_MIN_STACK` environment variable.
 For example, to set the stack size to 8MB, you can run the following command: